MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 try to fetch temporary credentials.
 Note: An AWS connection can be potentially re-used across multiple services like S3 or RDS.
 Having permission to an S3 bucket might not mean that RDS access is set up correctly.

+Potentially later we can extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')`

 Alternatively, we could have a higher level S3 connection using this AWS connection, something like `CREATE CONNECTION s3_conn TO S3 ( PREFIX = 'url') USING AWS CONNECTION aws_conn`.
 Validating s3_conn